hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

 - Brief summary of the feature, component, or page.
 - Explain what is being handed off and why.

-> _Example:_ Final UI for Host Intake Profile Page, including navigation, form field components, save/progress behavior, and validation states.
+> _Example: Final UI for Host Intake Profile Page, including navigation, form field components, save/progress behavior, and validation states.

+### More Info
+Brief summary of the feature or enhancement, tied to the product spec.

 ---

-### ✅ Acceptance Criteria
+### ✅ Acceptance Criteria - Design
 *(Agreed upon by Product/Design/Engineering - this written from the user's perspective and describe the expected behavior of the feature).*
 <!-- List of clear, testable criteria.
 Use checkboxes. -->